rmp135/sql-ts/docs/README.md

 ### tables

 <!-- div:left-panel -->
 Filter the tables to include only those specified.
 These must be in the format `schema.table`.
-See [interfaceNameFormat](#interfacenameformat) for schema naming conventions.
+See [Object Name Format](#object-name-format) for schema naming conventions.

 <!-- div:right-panel -->